hail-is/hail/dev-docs/batch-design.md

 process.
 These root filesystems are immutable and job containers cannot write to them.
 All directories and files relating to a user's job except for the underlying rootfs are stored under the job's scratch directory.
 The scratch directory contains directories for each container in the job (input, main, output) and an `io` directory that is mounted into each container.
-Each container directory contains
+Each container directory holds
 - The upper, merged, and work directories for the overlay filesystem used in the container.
 For a great explanation of how overlayfs works, see [here](https://jvns.ca/blog/2019/11/18/how-containers-work--overlayfs/).
-- Any volumes specified in the user's image that are mounted into the container
 - The container's `config.json` that the worker creates and passes to `crun`.
+- Any volumes specified in the user's image that are mounted into the container.
+These volumes are empty and are not accessible to any other containers.
+Volumes in this setting are not very useful, but we provide them for containers that expect certain volume mounts to exist.
+For example, `buildkit` uses a volume as its layer cache.

 Batch uses [xfs_quota](https://man7.org/linux/man-pages/man8/xfs_quota.8.html) to enforce storage limits for jobs.
 Each job receives its own XFS project rooted at the scratch directory.
 Any writes from